 These classic sourdough English muffins are light, full of nooks and crannies, and the perfect amount of tangy from the sourdough!
+These are similar to Thomas’ English Muffins, but they contain no commercial yeast!

 If you want to experience some of the best English muffins of your life, you’re gonna want to make these homemade sourdough English muffins.